-7.3.7.1 To operate the engine compartment blower:

-Power up the DC system as discussed in this section.
-Turn on the rocker switch located in the aft cabin.
+7.3.7.1 To operate the engine compartment blower: Power up the DC system as discussed in this section.
+Turn on engine panel.

 7.3.8 Stereo System

 The breaker marked "Stereo", on the 12 Volt DC Panel supplies power to the stereo on your boat.
 For more information about the controls of your stereo consult product manual in your owner's packet.